RebelGuy/chat-mate/projects/server/readme.md

 Further, to filter individual tests, temporarily replace `test()` with `test.only()`.
 All `test()`s will then be skipped.

-Due to concurrency issues, all tests using the test database will need to be run from the `_test/stores.test.ts` file.
+Due to concurrency issues, all tests using the test database will need to be run from the central `_test/stores.test.ts` file.
+It imports the `<StoreName>.suite.ts` files which contain the actual test, then run them one-by-one.

 ### Current test coverage
 Over time, aim to add tests to all public methods of all services and stores.